jannazaman/AI-Project-Heart-Disease/README.md

 This project aims to predict heart disease using machine learning algorithms, specifically Support Vector Machines (SVM) and Multi-Layer Perceptron (MLP) neural networks.
 The project explores the performance of SVM with different kernels and MLP with various activation functions, highlighting their strengths in capturing both linear and non-linear patterns in the data.

 ## Features
-Below are the details and descriptions of the data features.
+The dataset comprises 13 features and 1 target variable.
+Below are the details and descriptions of each feature:
-- 13 Features and 1 Target

 | Variable Name   | Type         | Description                                       |
 |-----------|--------------|---------------------------------------------------------|